-Under Dutch corporate law it is possible for the Enterprise Section of the Amsterdam Court of Appeal to order an inquiry into the policies and affairs of a company and to interfere with the internal organization of such legal entity in order to settle corporate disputes between shareholders, the management and supervisory boards and the works council.
+Under Dutch corporate law it is possible for the Enterprise Section of the Amsterdam Court of Appeal to order an inquiry into the policies and affairs of a company and to interfere with the internal organisation of such legal entity in order to settle corporate disputes between shareholders, the management and supervisory boards and the works council.
 The present article creates an overview of these legal proceedings.

 1. What are inquiry proceedings?